YO3GEO/1o11.1/README.md

 #ENABLE_SINGLE_VFO_CHAN          := 0       not yet implemented - single VFO on display when possible
 ```

+First go into the hidden settings menu by power on while holding Sidekey 1 and PTT button together pushed.
+Make your frequency range settings under F Lock and the following settings in the menus.

 # New/modified function keys

+* 2 different Tone Burst 1050/1750 Hz: If TX 1750 Hz is enabled, config in menu on Side Key 1 or 2 sends a 1750 Hz Tone.
+Up to your config in sidekey menu.
+*
+* The same side key button together with PTT sends a 1050 Hz Tone to demute 1050 Tone Squelch as by NOAA Freq channels table.
+*
+* RX / TX from 15 MHz up to 1800 MHz for example testing SW AM receiption or usage as low pwr TX Freq Jammer.
+The BK4819 chip frequency limit from 630 MHz to 760 MHz range is excluded.
+*
+* NOAA US weather Freq table replaced with the first 10 PMR channels with 1050 Hz Tone Squelch.

 * Long-press 'M' ..
 Copy selected channel into same VFO, then switch VFO to frequency mode
 *
 * Long-press '7' ..
 Toggle selected channel scanlist setting .. if VOX  is disabled in Makefile